Skip to content

 TheCScience

-Register Transfer Language | Computer Architecture
+Register Transfer Language in Computer Architecture

-YASH PAL, July 27, 2025July 27, 2025
+YASH PAL, July 27, 2025February 4, 2026

 Register Transfer Language – A micro operation specifies an operation whose result is stored typically in a register.
-The term ‘Register Transfer’ indicates the availability of hardware logic circuit that can perform a stated micro operations and transfer the result of the operation to the same or new register.
+The term ‘Register Transfer’ indicates the availability of a hardware logic circuit that can perform a stated micro operations and transfer the result of the operation to the same or a new register.

-In other words it implies the availability of the digital hardware circuits to transfer the data or information from the outputs of the source register to the inputs of the destination register and the destination register has a parallel load capability.
+In other words, it implies the availability of the digital hardware circuits to transfer the data or information from the outputs of the source register to the inputs of the destination register, and the destination register has a parallel load capability.

 R2 ← R1